How to Integrate Power BI with SharePoint Online

-Here today we will see how to use online tool from scratch.
+Here today we will see how to use the online tools from scratch.

 Step-1- Sign in to your account with valid credentials on https://app.powerbi.com/

-Once you login you will see below screen, where at bottom you have to click Get Data to choose a data source from which you will create reports / dashboards as shown below.
+Once you login you will see below screen, where at the bottom you have to click Get Data to choose a data source from which you will create reports/dashboards as shown below.

-Now we will choose local file to choose a excel file to understand a process, here you have so many options to choose data source from which we will explore one by one.
+Now we will choose a local file to choose an excel file to understand a process, here you have so many options to choose data source from which we will explore one by one.

-Once format conversion you can see a Dataset created with the same name , choose this to create report.
+Once format conversion you can see a Dataset created with the same name, choose this to create a report.

-Now based on the requirement you need to choose a desired visual design for representation of your data also you can choose different filter options based on conditions .
+Now based on the requirement you need to choose a desired visual design for the representation of your data also you can choose different filter options based on conditions.

-Here I have selected a pie chart design which suits my business requirement.
-In which I can see all the blacklisted hospitals based on the City, Pin code and State thus selected from tables section (right hand side)
+Here I have selected a pie chart design which suits my business requirements.
+In which I can see all the blacklisted hospitals based on the City, Pin code and State thus selected from the tables section (right-hand side)